ErpNetDocs/info/information/try-our-system.md

 DemoDB can be accessed at the following URL address:

 > To try @@name for desktop, visit:
+>
 > **[https://demodb.my.erp.net](https://demodb.my.erp.net)**

+The desktop client will be available for download according to your type of system.
+After installing and startup, the desktop client will ask you to sign in with the database URL, which in this case is https://demodb.my.erp.net, and your credentials.

+> To try @@name on the web, visit:
 >
-> The desktop client will be available for download according to your type of system.
-> After installing and startup, the desktop client will ask you to sign in with the database URL, which in this case is https://demodb.my.erp.net, and your credentials.

-> @@name on the web
->
-> To try the web client, just add "/cl" (without the quotes) at the end of the URL in your browser:
 > **[https://demodb.my.erp.net/cl](https://demodb.my.erp.net/cl)**

->
+Just add "/cl" (without the quotes) at the end of the URL in your browser.
+This will directly open the web client.
-> A sign-in screen will be opened asking for your credentials.
+A sign-in screen will be opened asking for your credentials.

 > [!TIP]
 >
-> Use the following sign-in details when accessing DemoDB
+> Use the following sign-in details when accessing DemoDB:
 >
 > User: admin
 >